New Year Skincare Reset: The 30-Day Barrier Care Challenge

 1. Reintroducing actives too soon

-Your skin may look better by week 2, but barrier repair takes a full 28-30 days.
+Your skin may look better by week 2, but supporting your barrier takes a full 28–30 days.
 Resist the urge to add back retinoids or acids before day 21.

 2. Using too much product